Publicado en

 How to prepare

 The best way to prepare for the DPP is to have your data in order.
-Some key actions:
+Some key actions include:

 1. Audit current information and identify duplicates, empty fields, and inconsistent formats.